-The outline is not a part of the element's dimensions, therefore the element's width and height properties do not contain the width of the outline.
+Note: Outlines differ from borders!
+Unlike border, the outline is drawn outside the element's border, and may overlap other content.
+Also, the outline is NOT a part of the element's dimensions; the element's total width and height is not affected by the width of the outline.

 |color||Specifies the color of the outline.
 Look at CSS Color Values for a complete list of possible color values.||Play it »|